metacpan/metacpan-puppet/README.md

 # To Run (start master, run puppet client, stop master)
     /etc/puppet/run.sh dev

-You may have to run this a couple of times the first time, the very first time it will take quite a while to run (it has a lot to do!)
+You may have to run this a couple of times to get everything setup correctly (e.g. you have to add lines to /etc/hosts), the very first time it will take quite a while to run (it has a lot to do!)
 You can also use 'n1' for the live server, others will be added over time